Skip to main content

 Because the timeline is short, it helps to contact a mosque or a funeral home experienced in Islamic burials early, and to confirm that a local cemetery can accommodate prompt, shroud or simple-casket burial facing Mecca.
 Our planning checklist can help you keep the immediate steps in order.

-A funeral home serving a Muslim family is still bound by the FTC Funeral Rule: you are entitled to an itemized price list and the right to decline goods or services you do not need, such as embalming or an elaborate casket, where local law permits.
+A funeral home serving a Muslim family is bound by the FTC Funeral Rule: you are entitled to an itemized price list and the right to decline goods or services you do not need, such as embalming or an elaborate casket, where local law permits.

 Sources

-Reviewed and maintained by Calla Editorial.
+Maintained by Calla and reviewed against the cited sources.
 This guide is general information, not legal or financial advice.
 See our editorial standards.

 Explore with AI